Submit A formAfter Hours Contact

 4. Completing your suspension period

-1. Natural Expiry of Points
+1. Natural expiry of points

 In NSW, demerit points naturally expire three years from the date of the offence.
 This means that after three years, the points will automatically be removed from your driving record, assuming no new offences have been committed that could extend the points on your record.